Yagisan/A-Touch-of-Frost/patches/AToF_Gameplay/Data/Yagisans_AToF_GameSettings.md

 ## Hearthfire Lumber Purchase.

 You no longer need to own a hearthfire home to purchase lumber.
 This is useful for mod added homes that need lumber.

+## Northwind Quarry

+Northing Quarry is no longer flagged as a location suitable for hunting dragons.
+This prevents hunt the dragon quests there while the House/Quarry mod is installed.